 The third (M3) year consists of clinical clerkships in six core disciplines and the Essentials of Clinical Practice & Professionalism (ECPP1) course.
 In each clerkship, students develop competencies specific to the disciplines as well as to the practice of medicine in general.
 Care of hospitalized and ambulatory patients at affiliated hospital and clinical sites throughout the Chicagoland area* gives students their first experience with both the time commitment and the emotional demands of the physicians's life.
 The habits of information gathering and study developed in the basic science years are now brought into play in "real time" situations, further preparing students for the life-long learning required by their profession.
+Click here for information about end-of clerkship examinations procedures, dates, etc.

 Students also take Neurology in the M3 year and may choose to fill their unscheduled time with electives.
 M3 Elective Offerings are also available as a way to expose M3 students to specialties in a two week experience.